 Caution: Remember to always unplug your refrigerator before making any repairs.

 At first, water leaking inside your refrigerator is a small problem, but it soon becomes a big puddle that you’ll have to clean up.
 Good news is that solving this problem is simple.
 Water leaks in fridges happen due to the drain tube getting blocked.

-The solution: look for the drain tube on your refrigerator; it’s normally located behind or beneath the refrigerator.
+The solution: Look for the drain tube on your refrigerator; it’s normally located behind or beneath the fridge.
 Remove the drain tube and clean it with some bleach and hot water to unblock it.
-Reinstall in the drain tube and that should do it.
+Reinstall the drain tube and that should do it.

-If you hear a “clicking” sound coming from your fridge that usually means you have a faulty compressor.
-An electric compressor compresses the gas inside the coils of your fridge – this determines how the cooling system functions.
-The solution, check the fan and test the thermostat.
+If you hear a “clicking” sound coming from your fridge, that usually means you have a faulty compressor.
+An electric compressor compresses the gas inside the coils of your fridge.
+This determines how the cooling system functions.
+The solution is to check the fan and test the thermostat.
 If the thermostat isn’t working, have it replaced.

 After years of constant opening and closing, your refrigerators gasket gets worn out or torn causing water and frost to appear.
 The good news is that replacing a fridge gasket is easy.